Hurricane Irma batters northern Caribbean islands

 Before communications went down about 12:30 a.m. local time, it said, "the Barbuda Weather Station, monitored by the Met Office, recorded sustained winds of 119 mph and gusts of 150 mph."

-After slamming St. Martin, Anguilla and St. Kitts and Nevis in the morning, the storm was expected to be near the British Virgin Islands and northern US Virgin Islands.
+After slamming St. Martin, Anguilla and St. Kitts and Nevis on Wednesday morning, the storm was expected to move near the British Virgin Islands and northern US Virgin Islands.

 The storm's center is then expected to pass near or just north of Puerto Rico on Wednesday afternoon or night.